 - Check your credit report with all three agencies.
+(There are some companies who will check all three for you.)
 Ensure that there are no discrepancies, or items you don’t agree with.
 If there is, talk to the credit reference agency straight away.

 - Be aware of your expenditure prior to making the mortgage application.
 Putting a monthly budget in place and sticking to it.
 Always try to save and have a surplus at the end of each month.

-- Make sure you make all your payments on time.
-If you can, clear all credit card debt each month or pay more than the minimum payment.
+- Make sure you make all your monthly payments and settle bills on time.
+If you can, clear all credit card debt each month or pay more than the minimum payment on credit card balances.

-- Try not to increase your debt or borrowing prior to a mortgage applications and if you can, reduce it.
+- Try not to increase your debt or borrowing prior to a mortgage application and if you can, reduce it.

 Remember that a good credit score does not mean that you will be a guaranteed mortgage but it does help.
 Equally, there are often mortgages available for those with less than perfect profiles but as you might expect, they will cost you more.